h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  `calibration_frame <algo-params/calibration_frame.html>`__: Specifies the frame to be used for Platt scaling.

+-  `custom_metric_func <algo-params/custom_metric_func.html>`__: Optionally specify a custom evaluation function.

+-  **export_checkpoints_dir**: Optionally specify a path to a directory where every generated model will be stored when checkpointing models.

 -  **monotone_constraints**: A mapping representing monotonic constraints.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
 Note that constraints can only be defined for numerical columns.
 A Python demo is available `here <https://github.com/h2oai/h2o-3/tree/master/h2o-py/demos/H2O_tutorial_gbm_monotonicity.ipynb>`__.

+-  `check_constant_response <algo-params/check_constant_response.html>`__: Check if the response column is a constant value.
+If enabled (default), then an exception is thrown if the response column is a constant value.
+If disabled, then the model will train regardless of the response column being a constant value or not.

 -  **verbose**: Print scoring history to the console.
 For GBM, metrics are per tree.
 This value defaults to FALSE.

 Interpreting a GBM Model
 ~~~~~~~~~~~~~~~~~~~~~~~~